erkkimon/vllama/README.md

 vllama is an open source hybrid server that combines Ollama's seamless model management with vLLM's lightning-fast GPU inference, delivering a drop-in OpenAI-compatible API for optimized performance.
 If you're searching for Ollama performance optimizations, ways to speed up Ollama inference, or Ollama GPU acceleration techniques, vllama bridges the gap by using vLLM for high-speed generation while borrowing Ollama's repository for GGUF models.
 It runs on port 11435 as a faster alternative to Ollama (port 11434), with lazy model loading to VRAM on demand and automatic unloading when idle—ideal for efficient resource use in multi-user setups.

+At the moment this has been developed for my personal purposes, but it might work with other models and setups also.
+I am using my favorite model Devstral Small with RTX 3090 Ti on Arch Linux, and this combo is proven to work.
+I will add support for more models as I need them, but PRs are welcome.

 ## Vision

 The vision for vllama is to make high-performance AI inference accessible and efficient for everyone using Ollama models.
 By integrating vLLM's advanced GPU optimizations, it addresses common pain points like slow Ollama inference on large models while maintaining Ollama's simple pull-and-run workflow.
 Whether you're looking for OpenAI compatible vLLM server solutions or methods to unload vLLM model when idle, vllama aims to be the go-to tool for users wanting faster Ollama with vLLM without sacrificing ease of use.
 It's designed for developers, families sharing hardware, or anyone optimizing Ollama on NVIDIA GPUs like RTX 3090 Ti, emphasizing open source principles and automation ideas for deployment.